-What does more looks like for you?
+For you, what does having more look like?
 Is it a bigger house, a new car or a high-income job?
-Maybe you are single believing God for a spouse or married waiting to conceive?
+Maybe you are single and believing God for a spouse or married waiting to conceive?
 We are all seeking God for one thing.

 Having more is never satisfying or enough.
 The more you have the more you desire.
 It takes a lot more to maintain more.

 Be careful what you pray for.
 You may end up getting it only to discover it wasn’t worth it after all.
 Ask God to grant you His heart desires.

 Have you counted the cost of seeking more?
 Can God trust you with His blessings?

 Can God trust you with problems?